 Adam Shoalts became accustomed to the wild early in life, playing in the woods near his home.
 The idea of becoming a permanent city dweller, complete with 9 to 5 mediocrity was never an option.
 In a man-made world where the environment is only an afterthought, Shoalts craves connection with nature.

 As an adult, Shoalts writes articles for Canadian Geographic, sometimes works as part of an archaeological crew and spends much of his time planning the next expedition.
 He prefers the buddy system for extreme environments but few friends are available.
-Expedition partners will back out at the last minute or make themselves scarce upon learning the plan.
+Expedition partners will back out at the last minute or make themselves scarce upon learning his plans.

 Due to the narrow window of time and short Summers in Northern Canada, Shoalts often gives up looking for teammates.
 The solo trips are long and hazardous but the explorer manages by being constantly on the move.
 After a brief rest, he is back at it, finding his way thru yet another mile of untouched wilderness and winding stream.

 One must be resolute and comfortable within themselves to attempt such journeys.
 You have to be a master of self-talk and not easily discouraged.
 Bad things will happen.
 There might be a hole in your canoe or a shortage of supplies.
 There is always the threat of hypothermia.
 In the far North, insects and black flies are a constant menace.
 There are apex predators like polar bears roaming about but no matter what, Shoalts survives time and again.

 Anyone interested in exploration would find Shoalts’ stories helpful.
 His descriptions of overcoming obstacles, polling against the current and porting his gear across boggy terrain are inspirational.
 I think it is his willingness to attack problems that grants success.